-Easy to maintain, solid surfacing comes in a wide variety of colors and patterns from a growing number of domestic and foreign manufacturers, including well-known brands such as Wilsonart, Formica, and Avonite to name just a few of the most widely available.
-New players such as LG and Samsung (yes, the electronics manufacturers) have added to the variety.
+Solid surfaces are available in a wide variety of colors and patterns from a growing number of domestic and foreign manufacturers, including well-known brands such as Corian from DuPont, Wilsonart, Formica, and Avonite to name just a few of the most widely available.
+New players such as LG (yes, the electronics manufacturer) have added to the variety.

-The major disadvantage to solid surfacing is its susceptibility to damage by heat.
-It is probably not a good idea to put hot pans on any countertop material (the exception being glazed ceramic tile) but solid surfacing is particularly vulnerable to heat damage, and this is one kind of damage that is difficult to repair, requiring, in most cases, complete replacement of the countertop.
+The major disadvantage to solid surfaces is its susceptibility to damage by heat.
+It is probably not a good idea to put hot pans on any countertop material but solid surfaces are particularly vulnerable to heat damage, and this is one kind of damage that is difficult to repair, requiring a complete replacement of the countertop.

-Usually (but not always) less expensive than most natural stones but more expensive than laminates, solid surfacing is not a budget countertop solution.
+Usually (but not always) less expensive than most natural stones but more expensive than laminates, solid surfaces is not a budget countertop solution.
 Still, it is an excellent, lifetime material.
-Solid surfacing countertops we installed 15 years ago still look good.
-So, if your new kitchen is the last kitchen you will ever have, solid surfacing may be the choice for you.
+Solid surfaces countertops we installed 15 years ago still look good.
+So, if your new kitchen is the last kitchen you will ever have, solid surfaces may be the choice for you.

 Engineered Composite Countertops